 3. Searching to Find the Right Words:

-Seniors in the early stages of Alzheimer’s often struggle with maintaining conversations and using the right words.
+Older adults in the early stages of Alzheimer’s often struggle with maintaining conversations and using the right words.
 They may misidentify common objects, like calling a dog a squirrel or a television a stove.
 They might not even realize their mistakes, or they may create alternative phrases to compensate and cover up for their memory lapses.

 4. Mishandling of Finances:

 Mismanaging finances is a hallmark of early Alzheimer’s disease.
-Seniors may forget to pay bills or pay them multiple times, make inappropriate loans, or excessively spend online or through a home shopping channel.
+Older adults may forget to pay bills or pay them multiple times, make inappropriate loans, or excessively spend online or through a home shopping channel.
 They may forget how to count money when paying with cash.
 This can lead to identity theft and other financial issues.

 If you notice any of the warning signs during your holiday visit, it’s recommended to schedule a doctor’s appointment and seek the expertise of a neurologist.
 Some symptoms may be reversible, such as those caused by a vitamin deficiency or an undiagnosed infection, so early intervention is crucial for a proper diagnosis and effective treatment.